hirokisukeno/hirokisukeno.github.io/_pages/about.md

 I am a theoretical quantum physicist working in the field of condensed matter physics and quantum information science.

-My research goal is to understand quantum many-body physics and harness them for practical applications.
-These days, I am interested in relations between robust quantum information processing and stable quantum phases of matter.
+My research goal is to understand and uncover new aspects in quantum many-body physics through the lens of quantum information processing.
-I also like to think about when and how quantum devices become useful in realistic near-term setups.
-Therefore, I am curious about
+Broadly speaking, I am interested in the following subjects:
-- quantum simulations,
+- quantum simulation of lattice gauge theories,
 - quantum error corrections,
-- topological phases, and
+- topological phases of matter and generalized global symmetries,
+- dynamics of entanglement, and
 - delegated/private/distributed quantum information processing.

-Relatedly, another aspect that excites me about current engineered quantum devices is their mid-circuit measurement capabilities.
+A key feature that excites me about current engineered quantum devices is their mid-circuit measurement capabilities.
-In this regard, I am interested in:
+My current research is focused on:
-- how measurement can convert a quantum phase of matter to another, and
+- how measurement and feedback controls can convert a quantum phase to another,
-- how a quantum many-body phase can be characterized as a resource of measurement-based quantum computation.
+- how a quantum many-body phase can be characterized as a resource of measurement-based quantum computation, and
+- operational use of string order parameters in short-range entangled states.

+I am currently a Focused Research Hub for Theoretical Physics (FRHTP) postdoctoral fellow at Quantum New Mexico Institute (QNM-i), mainly working at Center for Quantum Information and Control (CQuIC) in The University of New Mexico.
-I am currently a Ph.D. candidate in Physics at the C. N. Yang Institute for Theoretical Physics (YITP) at Stony Brook University in New York.
-I'm receiving supervision of Professor Tzu-Chieh Wei.
+I obtained a Ph.D. degree in Physics at the C. N. Yang Institute for Theoretical Physics (YITP) at Stony Brook University in New York.
+I received supervision of Professor Tzu-Chieh Wei, who has offered me a variety of research opportunities.
 Prior to joining YITP, I was a graduate student at University of Tokyo and a part-time teacher in the Tokyo area.
 I worked on string field theory with Professor Yuji Okawa.